Holic75/Baldurs-gate-dnd-3.5/README.md

 – Immune to sneak attack.
 – May use the Rage ability once per day.
 Gains one use at level 1, then at level 4 and an additional use every 4 levels thereafter.
 ```
-RAGE: The enraged status provides a +4 bonus to Strength and Constitution, a -2 penalty to Armor Class and a +2 bonus to Saving Throws vs. Spell, as well as immunity to all charm, hold, fear, maze, stun, sleep, confusion, and level drain spells.
+RAGE: The enraged status provides a +2 bonus to melee THAC0, +20% bonus to all melee physical damage and +4 bonus to Constitution, a -2 penalty to Armor Class and a +2 bonus to Saving Throws vs. Spell, as well as immunity to all charm, hold, fear, maze, stun, sleep, confusion, and level drain spells.
 It lasts for 3 rounds + 1 round per 2 points of newly modified Constitution above 10.
 At the end of the rage, the character loses the rage modifiers and becomes fatigued (-2 penalty to Strength, -2 penalty to Dexterity) for the duration of 5 rounds.
 ```
 – Gains 5% resistance to crushing, slashing, piercing, and missile damage at level 7 and every 3 levels thereafter to a maximum of 40% at level 28.
-– 11th level: Greater Rage: Barbarian’s Rage bonuses to Strength and Constitution during rage each increase to +6, and morale bonus on saves  vs. Spell increases to +6.
+– 11th level: Greater Rage: Barbarian’s Rage bonus to melee THAC0 increases to +3, to Constitution to +6, to all melee physical damage to + 30%, and morale bonus on saves  vs. Spell increases to +3.
 The penalty to AC remains at -2.
 – 17th level: Tireless Rage: Barbarian is no longer fatigued after the rage ends.
-– 20th level: Mighty Rage: Barbarian’s Rage bonuses to Strength and Constitution during rage each increase to +8, and morale bonus on saves  vs. Spell increases to +4.
+– 20th level: Mighty Rage: Barbarian’s Rage bonus to to melee THAC0 increases to +4, to Constitution to +8, to all melee physical damage to + 40%, and morale bonus on saves  vs. Spell increases to +4.
 The penalty to AC remains at -2.
 – Hit Die: d12
 – High Savingthrows vs. Breath Weapon and vs. Wand